The European Central Bank (ECB) has cut interest rates eight times in the last nine months, and the main deposit rate currently sits at 2%.

 Following ten consecutive rate hikes that began in July 2022, the ECB lowered its record-high deposit rate by 25 basis points in June 2024.
 It has been cut another eight times since, and the main deposit rate currently stands at 2%.

-According to new figures from the Central Bank of Ireland, the average rate on new Irish mortgage agreements at end-March 2025 was 3.77%, down slightly from 3.79% in February.
+According to new figures from the Central Bank of Ireland, the average rate on new Irish mortgage agreements at end-June 2025 was 3.60%, down slightly from 3.61% in May.

-Irish mortgage rates are now the sixth highest in the eurozone, where the average rate is 3.33%.
+Irish mortgage rates are now the seventh highest in the eurozone, where the average rate is 3.32%.

-Put simply, ECB rate cuts mean that high savings interest rates may not be around for much longer.
+Put simply, ECB rate cuts mean that savings interest rates might not stay at this level for long.

 Here are some things for Irish savers to consider in the current interest rate environment:

 So, what's the best savings account for you?
 This will depend on various factors, for example the amount you have to invest, and whether you’ll need access to your money.
-If you can afford to lock your money away for a set period, you might opt for a fixed interest rate product.
-This type of savings account typically offers the most competitive rates, and is ideal for long term savings goals.
+If you can afford to lock your money away for a set period, a fixed interest rate account may offer more competitive returns.
+This type of savings account is often chosen for long-term savings goals.

 Public Expenditure Minister, Paschal Donohoe, has said: